-‘I am normally not available after 9:00PM and you wouldn’t find me.
-If you are alright, I would like to tell you couple of stories as we walk down together’, the man said.
+“I am normally not available after 9:00 PM and you wouldn’t find me.
+If you are alright, I would like to tell you couple of stories as we walk down together”, the man said.

 I continued to listen to him silently.

 “Now let me tell you another story, and this is a longer one.
-It is about people who are sure to be born again and again.
+It is about people who are sure to be born again and again”.

-There once was a wandering ascetic who happened to stay overnight outside a village home.
-The head of the family in the village home noticed the ascetic shivering in the cold and aided him with a rug to keep him warm.
+“There once was a wandering ascetic who happened to stay overnight outside a village home.
+The head of the family in the village home noticed the ascetic shivering in cold and helped him with a rug to keep him warm”.

-The man hesitated and said ‘Sir, I thank you for your kind words but I think I am not yet ready.
-I have just gotten married and I have the responsibility to look after my wife.
-Please return after seven years and I will be ready to take enlightenment from you’.
+“The man hesitated for a while.
+He then said ‘Sir, I thank you for your kind words, but I think I am not yet ready.
+I recently married.
+I have the responsibility to look after my wife.
+Please return after seven years and I will be ready for enlightenment’ ”.

-The ascetic returned after seven years.
-The man was still not ready.
-He said “my children have grown up and are teenagers now.
+“The ascetic returned after seven years.
+The man looked worried.
+He said ‘my children have grown up and are teenagers now.
 They are lazy and have become rouges.
-They don’t listen to me and trouble me frequently.
+They don’t listen to me anymore and trouble me.
 I would like to see them married so that their wives can mend their ways.
-I will complete this responsibility and should definitely be ready in another ten years.
+I will complete this responsibility and should be ready in another ten years”.

-The ascetic then turned around once again and returned, ten years later, but this time could not find the man in his house.
-He enquired the neighbours as to the whereabouts of the man and got to know that he had passed away few years ago.
-The ascetic found a calf tied near the door of the home and through his vision came to know that the man had been reborn as a cow.
-The ascetic felt disappointed; he never had the opportunity to return the man’s favour.
-The ascetic left the house and the new cow.
+“The ascetic once again returned ten years later.
+He could not find the man in his house.
+He enquired with the neighbours as to the whereabouts of the man.
+The neighbours said he died few years back.
+The ascetic saw a calf tied near the door of the house.
+Through his divine vision, he came to know that the man is reborn as a cow.
+The ascetic felt disappointed.
+He never had the opportunity to return the man’s favour”.

-Several years had passed and it happened that one day he was passing through the same village and was curious to know about the cow and the family.
-He walked into the village home to enquire with the man’s children who were grown up men.
+“Several years had passed and it happened one day the ascetic was passing through the same village.
+He was curious to know about the cow.
+He walked into their village home to enquire with the man’s children who were now grown up”.

-‘Sir, the cow died last year and we are sad about it’, they said, ‘It used to work so hard for the family and now it is gone’.
+“Sir, the cow died last year, and we are sad about it’, they said, ‘It used to work so hard for the family and now it is gone”.

-Suddenly the ascetic noticed a movement in the cowshed and found a cobra.
-He at once knew the cow had been reborn as this cobra.
+“Suddenly the ascetic noticed a movement in the cowshed and found a cobra.
+He at once knew the cow is reborn as a cobra.
 The man’s children saw the cobra and panicked; they took sticks and before the ascetic could prevent anything, killed the cobra with a few sharp thuds on its head.
-The ascetic cried, ‘you fools, you have killed your father!
-He was protecting a treasure that he had buried long back under the cow shed, his hard earned savings.
+The ascetic cried, ‘you fool, you have killed your father!
+He was protecting a treasure that he had buried long back under the cow shed, his hard-earned savings.
 You grew up as rouges and your father wanted to give the treasure to you when you had mended your ways.
 He was trying to do it birth after birth and now you have killed him.
 You can take the treasure but ensure you live your life in the right way’.
-He walked away soon later.
+He ascetic walked away”.

 The man was so attached to his wealth and family, and hence he was repeatedly reborn at the same location of his attachment.
 There is no running away from consequences, people have to face them”.

-The stories were absorbing and in no time we had reached the bottom of the hill.
-He ended, “I am normally not available after 9:00PM.
-I found you and wanted to tell you the stories and you seemed very eager to listen’, after which he strolled away.
+The stories were absorbing.
+We had reached the foot of the hill.
+He ended, ‘I am normally not available after 9:00 PM.
+I found you and wanted to tell you the stories and you seemed very eager to listen’, after which he strolled away “.